 Potassium acetate, sodium formate, and potassium formate are the primary alternatives where chloride use is restricted.
 Transport Canada and MnDOT both identify these as replacements for older urea-based airfield deicers.

-Where chloride products create regulatory or infrastructure problems, acetate and formate products offer several advantages:
+Where chloride products create regulatory or infrastructure problems, acetate and formate products can offer several advantages:

 The trade-off is cost.
-Acetate and formate products can run several times the price of chloride alternatives — a gap that limits their use to applications where environmental compliance or infrastructure protection makes the expense unavoidable.
+Acetate and formate products can run several times the price of chloride alternatives, so they are usually selected when environmental compliance, corrosion control, or infrastructure protection justifies the added expense.

 Deicing vs. Anti-Icing: How They Work